vb/lazyframe/README.md

 ### `data-title`

 Attribute for custom title.
-Leave empty to get value from API.
+Leave empty to get value from noembed.com.

 ### `data-thumbnail`

 Attribute for custom thumbnail.
-Leave empty to get value from API.
+Leave empty to get value from noembed.com.

 ### `data-src`